 Like I’ve said earlier, the polyphenols in green tea can serve as an antioxidant and anti-inflammatory agent.
 However, there are other nutrients in the green tea that your skin can benefit from.
 One of them is called catechins.
 This particular element can protect the skin from ultraviolet rays.

 Studies have shown that catechins used externally can protect your skin from UV damages.
 Therefore, adding some green tea to your bathing water can help protect your skin.
 You may not use expensive sunscreen to protect your skin from sunburn.
-Green tea is a natural sunscreen; consider using it for your daily protection.
+Green tea for skin is a natural sunscreen; consider using it for your daily protection.

 6. Resistance to radiation